 Auxiliary members honored for service

-The Bryan W. Whitfield Memorial Hospital Auxiliary recognized eight of the organization’s members with awards for hours of service during its Aug.
-12 meeting.
+The Bryan W. Whitfield Memorial Hospital Auxiliary recognized 10 of the organization’s members with awards for hours of service last month.

-Toni Rutledge, a member since Aug.
-10, 2006, received a 1,000-hour bar during the meeting.
-Since joining the group, she has worked the Auxiliary desk in the main lobby and has co-chaired the Child Abuse Prevention Committee that prepares special bags for all new mothers at BWWMH.
-She received the President’s Volunteer Service Bronze Award in 2008 and 2009 in recognition of her hours of service.
+Ruth Levitz, a member since Aug.
+9, 2007, received a 1,000-hour bar during the meeting.
+Since joining the group, she has been active in the gift shop and has helped to coordinate the successful Love Lights program for the past two years.
+In 2008, she received a President’s Volunteer Service Gold Award in recognition of her hours of service.
 This past year, she received a Silver Award.

-Marge Reinecke received a 2,500-hour bar during the quarterly awards ceremony.
-Reinecke, a member since Oct.
-12, 2000, received the Presidents Volunteer Service Bronze Award in 2005 and 2006 and received the Silver Award in 2007, 2008 and 2009.
-She has served on many committees within the organization including the Love Lights Committee and Courtesy Chairman.
+BWWMH Auxiliary treasurer Biboo Webb received a 2,000-hour bar during the quarterly awards ceremony.
+Webb, a member since Sept.
+11, 2008, received the Presidents Volunteer Service Bronze Award in 2008 and received the Silver Award in 2005, 2006, 2007 and 2009.
+She is currently in her fourth term as treasurer.

-Alice Boggs, a member of the Auxiliary since March 8, 1990, received a 5,500-hour bar during the meeting.
-She has the distinction of serving as president of the Auxiliary nine times since joining the group.
-She held that office from 1990-1995, 1998-1999 and again in 2006.
-In 1999 and 2008, she was selected as the local group’s Volunteer of the Year.
-In 2008, she was recognized as the Alabama Hospital Association’s Outstanding Volunteer.
-She received the President’s Volunteer Service Bronze Award in 2005, 2006 and 2009 and the Silver Award in 2008.
-In 2007, she received the Gold Award for 749 hours of service in that calendar year, and she also received the President’s Call To Service award for over 4,000 hours of service over a lifetime.
+Sharon Farst, a member of the Auxiliary since Dec.
+11, 1997, received a 5,000-hour bar during the meeting.
+She has held several local offices during her tenure as a hospital volunteer and currently serves as the chairman of the Alabama Council of Hospital Auxiliaries.
+In 2000, she was selected as the local group’s Volunteer of the Year.
+She received the President’s Volunteer Service Bronze Award in 2006 and the Silver Award in 2005, 2007 and 2008.
+In 2009, she received the Gold Award for 749 hours of service in that calendar year, and she also received the President’s Call to Service award for more than 4,000 hours of service over a lifetime.